Verruca vulgaris B07

 This section has been translated automatically.

-Most common virus-related wart form.
-Transmission from person to person or through autoinoculation.
-Incubation period up to 20 months.
-The risk is increased if other family members also suffer from warts ( odds ratio 1.9).
+The most common form of wart caused by the virus.
+Transmission from person to person or by autoinoculation.
+Incubation period of up to 20 months.
+The risk is increased if other family members have also suffered from warts ( odds ratio 1.9).

 Manifestation